felixauringer/ut-cs-course-crawler/README.md

-# Crawler for UT course pages
+# Crawler for UT CS course pages

 This project is a web crawler that is specifically designed to download all files from the [course page](https://courses.cs.ut.ee) of a course of the Institute of Computer Science at the University of Tartu in Estonia.